 Time is critical when moving patients through your practice, especially now with social distancing, spreading out patient appointments, and disinfecting waiting rooms.
 By automating sensorimotor exams, doctors or technicians can screen patients with the 9-point motor function and near point of convergence in 30 seconds.

-Expecting that one third of the patients “fail” and receive a result of: “medical necessity determined,” your team can quickly do the thorough follow-up exam on site, which includes the 9-point motor function, cardinal gaze, and 4-dot test.
-This exam takes only a few minutes.
-Because of the failed patient screening result, the follow-up exam is insurance reimbursable.
+Expecting that one third of your patients would “fail” and receive a result of: “medical necessity determined,” your team can quickly perform the comprehensive sensorimotor exam on site, which includes the 9-point motor function, cardinal gaze position, and 4-dot test.
+This exam takes only a few minutes and is insurance reimbursable.

 Additional oculomotor tests including Circular, Horizontal, and Vertical Pursuits, Horizontal and Vertical Saccades, Fixation Stability, RanDot test, and a Convergence Insufficiency Survey can also be part of the automated exam.